NibuTake/PyDEA/README.md

 Pyfrontier is a data envelopment analysis for Python user.
 Our main motivation is to encourage more people to use DEA effectively and contribute to the development of DEA field.

 ## Installation
-This module is offered by PyPI.
+This module is provided by [PyPI](https://pypi.org/project/Pyfrontier/).

 ```
 pip install Pyfrontier